GDPR resource hub

 - 10-minute briefing for staff

-Available now on CPD Toolkit: ready-made training resources that you can use to update your team about the GDPR.
-(CPD Toolkit membership required).
+Available now on CPD Toolkit: ready-made training resources that you can use to update your team about the GDPR. (simply sign up for a free trial).

 Identifying what data you hold and why